mirkzx04/mirkzx04/README.md

 I keep up with the field by reading a lot of research papers, from classic works to the latest releases.
 I enjoy taking these theoretical ideas and trying to apply them to real problems or to my own projects, like the PCE experiment I’m working on.

 Right now, I'm really into Generative AI and how fast Large Language Models are improving.
-I love their almost human like behaviors—not just the good stuff, but also their weird flaws, like sycophancy, which I especially want to study.
+I love their almost human like behaviors not just the good stuff, but also their weird flaws, like sycophancy, which I especially want to study.

 ### 🛠️ My Tech Stack